autonomical1/ObsidianBackup/Chapter 24 and 25 Notes.md

 - **Current is induced in a loop of wire when the magnetic flux through the loop changes**
 - Motion is not required to induce a current
 - To determine direction of induced current:
-	- There is an induced current in a closed, conducting loop if and only if the magnetic flux through the l
+	- There is an induced current in a closed, conducting loop if and only if the magnetic flux through the loop is changing.
+The direction of the induced current is such that the induced magnetic field opposes the change in the flux.
+-